PFAS Waste Generation and Disposal

-The absence of any federal standards for tracking and managing wastes contaminated with per- and polyfluoroalkyl substances (PFAS) poses a major and growing threat to our health, water, and soil.
-A key cause for concern is that these so-called “forever chemicals” are toxic, do not break down in the environment, and bio-accumulate in the food chain — and in us.
+PEER works to protect public health and wildlife from per- and polyfluoroalkyl substances (PFAS) contamination.
+Unfortunately, the absence of enforceable federal health and environmental standards for PFAS poses a significant and growing threat to our health, water, and soil.
+A key cause for concern is that these so-called “forever chemicals” do not break down in the environment, many of which are toxic, and some bio-accumulate in the food chain — and in us.

-There are more than 200 facilities producing or importing tons of PFAS for use as fire retardants, repellents, furniture, take out containers, and non-stick cookware, among other applications.
-There are also some 3,000 to 4,000 PFAS varieties in use.
-Human exposure to PFAS are associated with cancer, birth defects, developmental damage to infants, and impaired functioning of the liver, kidneys, and immune system.
+PFAS are used as fire retardants and repellents; in consumer products, such as furniture, take-out containers, and non-stick cookware; and have many other applications.
+Human exposure to PFAS is associated with cancer, birth defects, developmental damage to infants, and impaired functioning of the liver, kidneys, and immune system.

-Yet, an estimated 100 million Americans are drinking water contaminated with PFAS and the compounds have also been found in grocery store meats, milk, seafood, and off-the-shelf cake mixes, as well as in wild fish and game.
-Studies have also found PFAS in the bloodstream of most American adults.
+Yet, an estimated 200 million Americans are drinking water contaminated with PFAS, and PFAS have also been found in grocery store meats, milk, seafood, bottled water, as well as in wild fish and game.
+Studies have also found PFAS in the bloodstream of 99% of Americans.

 Although the U.S. Environmental Protection Agency (EPA) knows of about 13,000 types of PFAS, it has only proposed drinking water limits on sixPFAS in drinking water and two PFAS under the Superfund hazardous waste cleanup program.
 Much more needs to be done.